 - Leverage Azure Advisor (or similar services) to identify waste and deal with it.

 - If there are features that consume significant resources, consider tuning those features to reduce resource demands.
-An example is one of our customers that runs 5-minute processes, they can consider running these at 10 minute intervals, halving the resource requirement, and therefore providing the ability to scale down resource and cost.
-This might not be ideal from a customer outcome perspective, but as a short term measure it might be OK.
+An example is one of our customers that runs 5-minute processes, they can consider running these at 10-minute intervals, halving the resource requirement, and therefore providing the ability to scale down resource and cost.
+This might not be ideal from a customer outcome perspective, but it might be OK as a short-term measure.

 - A bit more technical, but in multi-tenant constructs, and again where there are regular scheduled processes per customer, try staggering the start time per customer to then share pooled resource more effectively.
 This can be good for Azure SQL Elastic Pools as an example.